My post-op recovery following my panproctocolectomy (Barbie-butt surgery)

 Well, I can say I am now over the worst of the recovery and am semi-fighting fit, even if my family and friends are still watching me with eagle eyes to make sure I don’t overdo it.
 I have to admit, I still get whacked with fatigue on a regular basis, but for the best part I am off all of the pain medications and managing life as I normally would with my usual carefree attitude and ‘what’s the worst that can happen?’ mentality.

 The morning of my surgery

 It’s hard to believe that this was me three months ago and I am still trying to wrap my head around the fact that I nearly met the pearly gates down in theatre again and was on intensive care for several days due to dangerously high lactate levels, sepsis watch and renal failure.
 Did I mention my body hates being tinkered with?

-I knew that signing the consent forms for the surgery, that there are always as mentioned above potential risks, but at the same time my team are absolutely brilliant, and I wouldn’t have had any others carry out this surgery due to my habits.
+I knew that signing the consent forms for the surgery, that there are always the mentioned above potential risks, but at the same time my team are absolutely brilliant and I wouldn’t have had any others carry out this surgery due to my habits.

 Signing the forms that morning was scary, and I will admit I was nervous at the thought of getting rid of the innards that have caused me a fair amount of pain and aggravation over the years, but that was the price I was willing to pay to get my life back.